turbanoff/hsqldb/base-one/trunk/readme.txt

 Readme File
-Feb 2010
+June 2010
-This package contains HSQLDB 1.8.1.2
+This package contains HSQLDB 1.8.1.3

 HSQLDB is a relational database engine and a set of tools written in Java.
 The file index.html in this directory contains the list of directories with their contents.